jayvi/gate-lang-bulgarian-gazetteers/README.md

 Installation
 ------------
-Lang_Bulgarian folder should be placed inside %gate_home%\plugins
+Lang_Bulgarian folder should be placed in %gate_home%\plugins